hemanthrajv/flutter_compass/README.md

 - `CLHeading` values `x`, `y`, `z` are not related to `CLLocationManager.deviceOrientation`.
 We tested default value, `faceUp`, `landscapeLeft` and `portrait` and none of them changed the `x,y,z` values.
 That means the magnetic vector appears to be raw sensor data.

 Magnetometer tutorial: https://www.devfright.com/cmmotionmanager-tutorial-part-3-the-magnetometer/
+A complete breakdown of the three different ways to get magnetometer data from iOS and how they relate to eachother: https://stackoverflow.com/a/15470571

+We tried getting raw magnetometer vector from CLHeading (these were the best by far), `CMMotionManager.startMagnetometerUpdates` (these didn't appear to filter device magnetic field) and `CMMotionManager.startDeviceMotionUpdates` (which didn't provide any data, but did fire events.)
+We created a Stack issue to track this. https://stackoverflow.com/questions/64093436/ios-magnetometer-vector-has-unexpected-values

 ### Android Notes